yunus-h/express-api-jwt-auth-template/README.md

 ## About

-This repo is a React JWT Auth template meant to be paired with a front-end app utilizing JWT tokens.
+This repo is an Express JWT Auth template meant to be paired with a front-end app utilizing JWT tokens.

 ## Getting started